PoweredBySAM/RootDocs/README.md

 Once you connect to the robot, it will play a chime and the lights will briefly flash blue.
 To disconnect, trigger a disconnection from the app or turn off the robot by holding down the yellow nose button.

-To start, go to [code.irobot.com](https://code.irobot.com/) to use the iRobot Coding web app or download the iRobot Coding app from the [Apple App Store](https://apps.apple.com/app/id1524652548) or [Google Play Store](https://play.google.com/store/apps/details?id=com.rootrobotics.rootcoding).
+To start, go to [root.samlabs.com](https://root.samlabs.com/) to use the SAM Root web app or download the SAM Root app from the [Apple App Store](https://apps.apple.com/app/id1524652548) or [Google Play Store](https://play.google.com/store/apps/details?id=com.rootrobotics.rootcoding).
-To connect to robots when using the [web app](https://code.irobot.com/), you must use a browser that supports Web Bluetooth, such as [Chrome](https://www.google.com/chrome/) or [Edge](https://www.microsoft.com/edge).
+To connect to robots when using the [web app](https://root.samlabs.com/), you must use a browser that supports Web Bluetooth, such as [Chrome](https://www.google.com/chrome/) or [Edge](https://www.microsoft.com/edge).
-The iRobot Coding app features three coding levels (graphical, hybrid, and text) to support learners of all skill levels.
+The SAM Root app features three coding levels (graphical, hybrid, and text) to support learners of all skill levels.
 Once you have made a project, you can tap the robot connection button and select your robot to connect.
 Then press the play button to see your project come to life!